- Home

 Going on holiday alone can be eye-wateringly expensive.
 Hotels usually don’t offer single rooms, which means solo travellers are often given a double or twin room, and must pay the full price for occupancy, or at least a so-called ‘single supplement’.
 The holiday industry says that’s because many of the costs, such as the cleaning staff, and utility costs are the same for a single or double room.

-However, it seems that newer hotels are cottoning onto the idea that an increasing number of people are choosing to travel alone.
-There are also a growing number of specialist ‘solo traveller’ holiday companies such as Just You and Solos Holidays that won’t charge a single supplement.
-There are plenty of destinations that are great for solo travellers as well.
-You can browse deals for solo travellers in our Tailored Tours & Singles Holidays for 2024/2025 and read more about travelling on your own in our article 8 of the best countries for solo travellers.
+However, it seems that hotels are cottoning onto the idea that an increasing number of people are choosing to travel alone, and there’s a growing number of companies which specialise in ‘solo traveller’ holidays.
+There are plenty of destinations that are great for single travellers as well.
+You can browse deals for solo travellers in our Tailored Tours & Singles Holidays and read more about travelling on your own in our article 8 of the best destinations for solo travellers.

 According to Citizen’s Advice, if you have fewer people living in your property than you have bedrooms, you could potentially save money by installing a water meter.